jrendel/SwiftKeychainWrapper/README.md

 A simple wrapper for the iOS Keychain to allow you to use it in a similar fashion to User Defaults.
 Written in Swift.

 Provides singleton instance that is setup to work for most needs.
-Use KeychainWrapper.standard to access the singleton instance.
+Use `KeychainWrapper.standard` to access the singleton instance.

-If you need to customize the keychain access to use a custom identifier or access group, you can create your own instance instead of using the singleton access.
+If you need to customize the keychain access to use a custom identifier or access group, you can create your own instance instead of using the singleton instance.

 By default, the Keychain Wrapper saves data as a Generic Password type in the iOS Keychain.
 It saves items such that they can only be accessed when the app is unlocked and open.
 If you are not familiar with the iOS Keychain usage, this provides a safe default for using the keycain.